deltaDNA/unity-sdk/README.md

 ### Android Dependencies Google Firebase/Play Services Libraries

 Any library dependencies such as Google's Firebase (Google Play Services) are handled by Google's [Unity Jar Resolver](https://github.com/googlesamples/unity-jar-resolver) plugin.
 The libraries will be automatically downloaded into the *Assets/Plugins/Android* folder.
-If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to consider using the Resolver to get manage their dependencies as well, otherwise you may have to manually resolve any conflicts.
+If you have other Unity plugins in your application which don't use the Resolver for downloading dependencies you may want to consider using the Resolver to manage their dependencies as well, otherwise you may have to manually resolve any conflicts.

 ### Push Notifications